Thyruh/tutorials/examples/FUNCTIONS.md

         return;
     }
     std::cout << "Haha, you failed!\n"; // if the  input provided by the user is less or equal to 10, this line gets executed.
-    // If input > 10 It prints ""Success!" and exits the function.
+    // If input > 10 It prints "Success!" and exits the function, never printing the fail line.
 }
 ```